-The concept of a functor F, borrowed from category theory, is a most generic and useful device in programming 7.
-As we have seen, F can be regarded as a datatype constructor which, given datatype A, builds a more elaborate datatype FA; given another datatype B, builds a similarly elaborate datatype FB; and so on.
-But what is more important and has the most beneficial consequences is that, if F is regarded as a functor, then its data-structuring effect extends smoothly to functions in the following way: suppose that $B \stackrel{f}{\longleftarrow} A$ is a function which observes A into B, which are parameters of FA and FB, respectively.
-By definition, if F is a functor then $FB \stackrel{Ff}{\longleftarrow} FA$ exists for every such f:
+The concept of a functor F, borrowed from category theory, is a most generic and useful device in programming $^9$ .
+As we have seen, F can be regarded as a datatype constructor which, given datatype A, builds a more elaborate datatype F A; given another datatype B, builds a similarly elaborate datatype F B; and so on.
+But what is more important and has the most beneficial consequences is that, if F is regarded as a functor, then its data-structuring effect extends smoothly to functions in the following way: suppose that $B \xleftarrow{f} A$ is a function which observes A into B, which are parameters of F A and F B, respectively.
+By definition, if F is a functor then F $B \xleftarrow{F f} F A$ exists for every such f: